Mana tamariki mā

 Sonja Cooper, Principal Partner, Cooper Legal

-We are grateful to have The Survivors Experiences Service present at the seminar.
-Their website provides information about resources for survivors, including information about support services.
+Please note that The Survivors Experiences Service website provides information about resources for survivors, including information about support services.
 Phone 0800 456 090 or Text 8328 (weekdays 8:30am - 4.30pm)

 Thirty years of children’s rights in Aotearoa - using the past to shape the future